 - Psychological therapies.

-Multiple sclerosis prognosis
+Multiple sclerosis outlook (prognosis)

-MS affects different people in many different ways.
+Multiple sclerosis affects different people in many different ways.
 This means that it is very difficult to predict your outlook (prognosis) if you have MS. There are currently no tests to predict how your MS will progress.

 However, some people with MS do become disabled over time, and a minority become severely disabled.